Zeenat-K/RSVP-Movies-SQL-project/README.md

 # RSVP Movies

-We have the data of movies released in the years (2018-2022).
-Considering the usecase that RSVP (an Indian Film Production company) wants to enter the global market, we've found key insights that might be useful for them.
+RSVP (an Indian Film Production company) wants to enter the global market and we've found key insights that might be useful for them in this new venture.

-In this SQL-based case study, we've done a complete EDA and answered key questions like:
+In this SQL-based case study, we've done a complete EDA and answered important questions like:

 -- Who are the sought after directors?